Amelia Earhart mystery: Photo taken too early to be missing pilot

 The photo was the focus of a two-hour documentary special on the History Channel, titled "Amelia Earhart: The Lost Evidence."

-But almost immediately questions were raised over what the photo actually showed, with Dorothy Cochrane, curator for the Aeronautics Department at the Smithsonian National Air and Space Museum telling CNN she wasn't convinced.
+But, almost immediately questions, were raised over what the photo actually showed, with Dorothy Cochrane, curator for the Aeronautics Department at the Smithsonian National Air and Space Museum, telling CNN she wasn't convinced.

 "People take photos and interpret them, and they're free to do that.
 It has not persuaded me."